-The term “adoption” is a very broad term.
+The term “adoption” is very broad.
 It can refer to foster care, international adoption, domestic adoption, and kinship adoption.
-In all cases, there are many factors to consider: if you want an international adoption, what country do you hope to adopt from and what is the age range and needs of the child that you would adopt?
+In all cases, there are many factors to consider: if you want an international adoption, what country do you hope to adopt from, and what is the age range and needs of the child that you would adopt?
 And unfortunately, but realistically, financial factors must be added in when considering the options of adoption.